Skip to Content

 Here’s a walking tour I filmed in Buenos Aires to give you an idea of what the city looks like.

 People don’t really visit Central America for the cities.
-Many visitors actively avoid passing through large cities such as Guatemala City, Tegucigalpa, San Jose, and Managua because they are so chaotic, dangerous, and simply uninteresting for travelers.
-There are some interesting large cities for travelers to visit.
+Most visitors actively avoid passing through large cities such as Guatemala City, Tegucigalpa, San Jose, and Managua because they are chaotic, dangerous, and simply uninteresting for travelers.
+There aren’t many major tourist attractions in Central American capitals.

-Antigua, Guatemala is a picturesque town nestled in the Guatemalan highlands.
-It is known for its well-preserved colonial architecture, cobblestone streets, and stunning views of the surrounding volcanoes.
-Visitors can tour the many historic churches and buildings, browse the local markets, or hike up to the nearby Cerro de la Cruz viewpoint for a panoramic view of the city.
+Antigua, Guatemala is a beautiful town located in the Guatemalan highlands.
+It is known for its well-preserved colonial architecture, cobblestone streets, and spectacular views of the surrounding volcanoes.

 Winner: South America has bigger, more diverse, and more interesting cities than Central America.